Thanksgiving Sides That Make the Meal

 Body

 Let’s be real!
 Thanksgiving side dishes make the meal!
-Think of all those colorful hues—such as red cranberry sauce, deep-orange sweet potato casserole, and golden-baked acorn squash.
+Think of all those colorful hues—such as red cranberry sauce, deep-orange sweet potato casserole, and golden baked acorn squash.
 Some of us could JUST have a dinner of sides.
-Here are editors’ picks for favorite side dishes—plus, some vegetarian options and a couple of historically-inspired dishes!
+Here are our editors’ picks for favorite side dishes—plus, some vegetarian options and a couple of historically inspired dishes!

 Our Favorite Thanksgiving Sides

 Sure, there’s the turkey.
 But what excited us about the Thanksgiving meals are those autumn harvest side dishes; their colors, textures, and flavors just meld together like no other meal!
 Listed below are some of our favorite side dish recipes.
-We’d suggest you select 4 to 5 favorites and create a menu (with or without the bird)!
+We’d suggest you select four to five favorites and create a menu (with or without the bird)!

 Cornbread Stuffing